olcf/olcf-user-docs/services_and_applications/s3m/token-management.rst

    # Use the header file with curl
    curl -H @.env https://s3m.olcf.ornl.gov/olcf/v1alpha/status

-This approach helps prevent accidental exposure of tokens in shell history, process listings, and environment variable dumps.
+This prevents tokens from showing up in shell history, process listings, and environment variable dumps.